-G. Venture Capital Experience -- NASD Regulation proposes to amend the provision in the first and second exceptions requiring that the investing/lending entity have prior experience in making venture capital investments to require that the entity "has been primarily engaged in the business of making investments in or loans to other companies" (emphasis provided).
-Contrary to opposing comments (SIA and Goldman), we believe that the protections of the criteria in these exceptions cannot be effective unless the entity has a history of at least one prior investment or loan transaction and that the business of the entity primarily involve investments in or loans to other companies.9
+G. Venture Capital Experience -- NASD Regulation proposes to amend the provision in the first and second exceptions requiring that the investing/lending entity have prior experience in making venture capital investments to require that the entity 'has been primarily engaged in the business of making investments in or loans to other companies" (emphasis provided).
+Contrary to opposing comments (SIA and Goldman), we believe that the protections of the criteria in these exceptions cannot be effective unless the entity has a history of at least one prior investment or loan transaction and unless the business of the entity primarily involves investments in or loans to other companies.9 demonstrate that it is primarily engaged in the business of making investments in or loans to other companies.